default logo

 Pound Corner

 The fund Corner was where locals and visitors alike meet for a chat was where a village water pump was once situated.
 The “pound” behind the wall is where the landlord “impounded” animals belonging to farmers who were not able to pay their rent.
-Now you can see a large specimen of red Churchtown marble and a bronze plaque
+Now you can see a large specimen of red Churchtown marble and a bronze plaque setting our its significance at the Pound Corner.

 Burton Park